 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Tim Strong

 AUGUSTA, Ga.
-(WRDW/WAGT) - Mostly clear skies this morning.
-Temperatures will stay above freezing in the mid to upper 30s.
+(WRDW/WAGT) - Temperatures won’t be as cool and will stay in the 40s for most of the area this morning.
+Winds will be light out of the southwest.

-Winds will turn more southwesterly today and bring us above average temperatures through Saturday.
-Mostly sunny skies this afternoon with warmer highs in the low 70s.
-Winds will be out of the southwest between 8-12 mph

-Lows will be in the 40s Thursday morning.
-Afternoon highs Thursday will be above average in the mid 70s.
-Mostly sunny skies expected with winds out of the west-southwest between 8-12 mph.
+Lows will be in the mid to low 40s this morning.
+Afternoon highs today will be above average in the mid 70s.
+Mostly sunny skies expected with winds out of the west between 10-15 mph with gusts up to 20 mph.
+There is an Elevated Fire Danger alert in effect for South Carolina counties this afternoon.
+Very dry conditions combined with low -relative humidity and gusty winds will lead to dangerous burning weather.
+Contact local authorities to see if you can burn locally.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.